Spring 2014 Nursing Review

 The NYIT Nursing program has its own specific review process.
 Admission into the nursing major is competitive.
 The number of students accepted depends upon available resources, class limits, prerequisite coursework requirements and college GPA.
 Students must meet the requirements for admission into New York Institute of Technology first before they can be considered for the nursing major.

-A student admitted into the nursing major for the Fall 2013 will be admitted as a NURS Intent student and will be eligible to register under the nursing major once all conditions of their acceptance in the nursing major have been met.
+A student admitted into the nursing major for the Spring 2014 will be admitted as a Pre-Clinical Phase/NURS 102 student and will be eligible to register under the nursing major once all conditions of their acceptance have been met.
 Please note admission into the nursing major does not guarantee acceptance into the nursing program.
-To gain admission to the nursing program, the Department of Nursing requires students to complete certain program requirements, the NURS 102 course, and a review by the Department of Nursing Academic Review Committee.
+To gain admission to the nursing program, the Department of Nursing requires students to complete certain program requirements (i.e. the NURS 102 course, and a review by the Department of Nursing Academic Review Committee).

-Additionally, newly admitted and current nursing majors (NURS INTENT) who are ready, meet progression criteria and are interested in beginning the Clinical Phase of the Nursing Program must request a separate and specific review again in the Fall 2013 semester to be considered for admission to the Pre-Clinical Phase/NURS 102 (the gateway course to the Clinical Phase of the Nursing Program) in the Spring 2014 semester.
+Newly admitted (Fall 2013 Transfer Students) and current nursing majors (NURS INTENT) who are ready, meet progression criteria and are interested in beginning the Clinical Phase of the Nursing Program must request a separate and specific review again in the Fall 2013 semester to be considered for admission to the Pre-Clinical Phase/NURS 102 (the gateway course to the Clinical Phase of the Nursing Program) in the Spring 2014 semester.
 NURS 102 is the first nursing course taken before admission and progression into the Clinical Phase of the Nursing Program.

-All applicants to the nursing major irrespective of their application status are required to submit the following supporting documentation by Friday, March 1, 2013 (see Application Review Process for submission details):
+All applicants to the nursing major are required to submit the following supporting documentation (EXEMPTION: current NYIT Students and Nursing Intent Students see Application Review Process below) by Friday, November 1, 2013:

 - Personal Essay: In 300-350 words, tell us your reasons for choosing nursing as a career.